hayashi-ay/Stitch/README.md

 - Use goroutine to speed up fetch program

-The program is currently executed synchronously but fetch process is independent for each url, so it can be improved by execute by
+The program is currently executed synchronously but fetch process is independent for each url, so it can be improved by execute by parallel.

 - Many other improvement
 I use `os.ReadFile` but it loads file in memory at once, so perhaps I may read little by little.